tamedia-adtec/goldbach-hiring-challenges/senior-ts-node-weather-api/README.md

 - **Multiple APIs**: Each API returns weather data in a different shape.
 - **TypeScript Safety**: The underlying library is not typed, so you must ensure type safety in your own code.
-- **Consistent Format**: The function(s) you create should return the temperature data together with the city ID in a unified format for all requested cities.
+- **Consistent Format**: The function(s) you create should return the temperature data in a unified format for all requested cities.
 - **Documentation**: Briefly explain your decisions (e.g., which API format you prefer, how you handle discrepancies, etc.).

 ---